Xib3rR4dAr/SQLite_SQLinjection_Docker/README.md

 ### Usage

 API endpoint documentation can be accessed by visiting `http://127.0.0.1:8000/docs`.
-API can be accessed interactively also from thesame endpoint.
+API can be accessed interactively also from the same endpoint.

 ### Vulnerable System
 Vulnerable Endpoint: `http://127.0.0.1:8000/api/v1/users/me/info?user_id=1`